ArafatCMT/smart_soft-frontend-codes/README.md

-## SmartSoft POS Software - Backend API Documentation
+## SmartSoft POS Software - API Documentation

 SmartSoft is a comprehensive point-of-sale software application that manages users, products, sales, purchases, stock, and other entities essential to store management.